 For more information about Stamp Duty for BTL landlords, take a look at our guidance page explaining the rates and thresholds in more detail.

 There are also changes in the tax relief available for landlords.
-In the past, the interest costs associated with a BTL mortgage could be dedicated from declared rental income, thus reducing the tax liability.
+In the past, the interest costs associated with an interest only buy-to-let mortgage could be dedicated from declared rental income, thus reducing the tax liability.
 Now, this is deductible as an expense, which means that investors with more significant properties or levels of income may fall into a higher tax bracket.

-For expert support and guidance with every aspect of securing a competitive buy-to-let mortgage and negotiating the most tax-efficient business structures, give Revolution Finance Brokers a call on 0330 304 3040 or drop us a message at firstname.lastname@example.org.
+For expert support and guidance with every aspect of securing a competitive let to buy mortgage and negotiating the most tax-efficient business structures, give Revolution Finance Brokers a call on 0330 304 3040 or drop us a message at [email protected].